gituser-rk/led-wall-clock/README.md

 Modified original project from jeffkub - removed temperature and humidity retrieval from a Internet site and changed to local retrieval from my iobroker smarthome platform.
 Localisation to Germany: changed the clock format to 24H, temperature to Celsius.
 The LOCALE setting of the Raspberry is used for the date display language.
 Using the WiFi module of the "RPi Zero W" for the network / Internet connection.
+Display color of temperature / humidity is changing depending from their values (values out of "healthy" range --> red color).

 ![Pic1](pics/IMG_9381.PNG)
 ![Pic2](pics/IMG_9382.PNG)